BANKERS ACADEMY, PALAKKAD

 4. Tiered Applications

 In a multi-tiered application, the functionality of the application is separated into isolated functional areas, called tiers.
 Typically, multi-tiered applications have a client tier, a middle tier, and a data tier (often called the enterprise information systems tier).
 The client tier consists of a client program that makes requests to the middle tier.
-The middle tier's business functions handle client requests and process application data, storing it in a permanent datastore in the data tier.
+The middle tier's business functions handle client requests and process application data, storing it in a permanent datastore in the data tier.5.
+What are DDL statements in SQL?
+Explain the Create, Alter and Drop commands.

 In SQL, DDL stands for Data Definition Language.
 It is the part of SQL programming language that deals with the construction and alteration of database structures like tables, views, and further the entities inside these tables like columns.
 It may be used to set the properties of columns as well.